alexkutner/train-schedule/README.md

 - export FLASK_ENV=development  # to enable debugger
 - flask run

-##run test
+## Run test
 - pytest

-##assumptions:
+## Assumptions:
 - We want to return accurate results for every query
 - That there will be multiple instances of this service running

-##results:
+## Results:
 - We are building the concurrent data structure for each request as we can't build it when data is added because we don't have a way to deal with two updates coming in on two servers at the same time.
+Ideally this work db io and searching for matches would be done when the service starts up or when the db state is mutated.
+Making this change would not be to hard as the data structure should just be added to the server context.

+## Known issues
+- Have not yet added application logging
+- Don't yet handle times that are sent out of order
+- Have not yet added check for bad incoming data